 The North Highlands seeks to develop the knowledge and skills of the community through excellent educational systems, work experience, training courses and apprenticeships.

-This means that there is a diverse range of courses and study options to cater for all aspirations, from short vocational courses through to full PHD programmes.
+There diverse range of courses and study options to cater for all aspirations, from short vocational courses through to full PHD programmes.
 Study options both face to face and remote learning are available so there are many ways to reach your end goal.
 There are also several Professional Development opportunities available so you can build on your skillset.

 Across the region there is easy access to pre-schools and nursery facilities, both morning and afternoon.
 The area further offers after school clubs for children whose parents are in full-time employment.